FanChiMao/SUNet/README.md

-# SUNet: Swin Transformer with UNet for Image Deblurring and Denoising (ISCAS 2022)
+# SUNet: Swin Transformer with UNet for Image Denoising (ISCAS 2022)

 ## [Chi-Mao Fan](https://github.com/FanChiMao), Tsung-Jung Liu, Kuan-Hsien Liu

-Paper:
+**Paper**:

-Video Presentation:
+**Video Presentation**:

-Presentation Slides:
+**Presentation Slides**:

 ***
-> Abstract :
+> Abstract : Image restoration is a challenging ill-posed problem which also has been a long-standing issue.
+In the past few years ago, the convolution neural networks (CNN) almost dominated the compute vision and had achieved considerable success in different level of vision tasks including image restoration.
+However, the Swin Transformer-based model also shows impressive performance, even suppress the CNN-based methods to become the state-of-the-art on high-level vision tasks recently.
+In this paper, we proposed a restoration model called SUNet which uses the Swin Transformer layer as our basic blocks and apply to U-Net architecture for image denoising.

 ## Network Architecture